Check (pattern): Science

 The check pattern has been utilised as a tool within multiple fields of scientific study to analyse the responses of fauna.
 This is due to the pattern's unanimity, simplicity, and variability in size as multiple iterations of the pattern can measure differing levels of complexity in responses.
 Animals have responded to checkerboard patterns with different biological mechanisms, allowing scientists to analyse the behaviour, intelligence, and physical limitations of different species.
 The pattern was used to elicit different camouflage reactions in cuttlefish to analyse how they perceive size, light, and colour.
 The pattern has also been used by Sutherland and Williams as a tool to display the cognitive capabilities of rats.

 Optometry

 In the field of optometry, the check pattern has been utilised in a variety of visual acuity tests to measure the responsiveness of the pupil and a patient's ability to discern between different objects.

 Technology

 The check pattern has been used to increase the productivity and ease of use of various technologies.
 In digital images, the checkerboard pattern is used to signal the transparency of a background in a PNG file.
 Check is also noted as a reliable pattern to use for camera calibration according to Chunsheng Yu and Qingjin Peng because of its ability to be easily recognised visually by people and computers.

 In the creation of solar panels, the check pattern has been used as a configuration to optimise the absorption efficiency of photovoltaic solar cells.

+The famous red-and-white checkered pattern on the fictional moon rocket from Hergé's albums "Destination Moon" and "Explorers on the Moon" was directly inspired by the design of the V-2 rockets created by Dr. Wernher von Braun.

+Some of those models featured a black-and-white checkered pattern designed to help ground technicians—watching the rocket's ascent through binoculars—verify that it was not spinning on its axis.
+During launch operations, this visual aid allowed them to monitor the rocket's deviation from its flight path and its roll during the critical liftoff phase.

+Industry

+The signature design of the Checker Cab Manufacturing Company was a checkered beltline decoration apposed on the both sides of the vehicles and introduced by its former owner and founder Morris Markin.